-Tree_Topping: The severe cutting back of limbs to stubs larger than three (3) inches in diameter within the tree's crown to such a degree that removal of the top canopy disfigures and invites probable disease or death to the tree.
+TreeTopping: The severe cutting back of limbs to stubs larger than three (3) inches in diameter within the tree's crown to such a degree that removal of the top canopy disfigures and invites probable disease or death to the tree.
 Tree topping is prohibited.
-An inappropriate pruning technique to reduce tree size that involves cutting a tree to a predetermined crown limit, often at internodes.
+An inappropriate pruning technique that damages the health of the Tree, to reduce tree size that involves cutting a tree to a predetermined crown limit, often at internodes.